NathanFAIN/Automatic-event-based-grouping-and-interaction/README.md

 python3 App.py
 ```

+The different actions that can be done :
-You can use the file `data-set/test.yml` to load a profile with multiple media by clicking on `File -> Open`.
+- Use the file `data-set/test.yml` to load a profile with multiple media by clicking on `File -> Open`.

-You can save the profile by clicking on `File -> Save` or `File -> Save As`.
+- Save the profile by clicking on `File -> Save` or `File -> Save As`.

-You can add new files (media) by clicking on `Edit -> Add File`.
+- Add new files (media) by clicking on `Edit -> Add File`.

-You can group the media into events by clicking on `Edit -> Groupping data`.
+- Group the media into events by clicking on `Edit -> Groupping data`.